 Because applications, use cases, and technology development surrounding the metaverse continue to evolve, this course needs to evolve with these trends to remain relevant.
 Metaverse platforms come and go, as we have witnessed, and some are easier to use than others.
-While the premise of assignments might stay the same in future iterations of the course, their implementation would need to be re-examined to incorporate currently available technologies and environments.
-The authors would also identify readings selected specifically to explore some of the student concerns as articulated in Table 3 in the context of existing course topics (safety and security, the digital divide, societal impact of the metaverse).
+While the premise of assignments might stay the same in iterations the of course, implementation would need to be re-examined to incorporate currently available technologies and environments.

+The authors would also identify readings selected specifically to explore some of the student concerns as articulated in Table 3 in the context of existing course topics (security, privacy, and safety, the digital divide, societal impact of the metaverse).
 Increased discussion of these topics could inform the attitudes of future students toward the metaverse, as presented in Table 4.